carronj/plancklens/README.md

 This code contains most of the Planck 2018 lensing pipeline.
 In particular it possible to reproduce the published map and band-powers basically exactly.

 Some parts of the pipeline have been left out or are not yet translated to python 3.
-This is the case notably of the band-powers likelihood code, or the code used to produce lensed CMB skies.
+This is the case notably of the band-powers likelihood code, or the code used to produce lensed CMB skies (the latter code is the stand-alone package available [lenspyx](https://github.com/carronj/lenspyx))

 ### Example parameter files